 The Cosby Show has some clip shows, including one which aired outtakes, bloopers, and deleted scenes.

 Family Ties had several of these.
 In one, the family members share stories with Alex's girlfriend Ellen; another has Alex's second girlfriend, Lauren, asking family members to relate past stories while working on a research paper ; still another has the men and women of the family rehashing past incidents while arguing at a restaurant; finally, there's one where everyone reminisces while Andy works on a time capsule he's planning to bury.

-Spoofed by SNL when Justine Bateman hosted and they did a "Family Ties" skit.
+Spoofed by Saturday Night Live when Justine Bateman hosted and they did a "Family Ties" skit.
 The Keatons would reminisce about a previous episode which was another clip show which would flash back to another episode.

 Which then flash backed into an episode of The Jeffersons which was itself a clip show...

 The 100th episode, aired in December 1974, was a "best of" clip show hosted by Henry Fonda.
 Unlike many clip shows before or after, there was no plot per se; it was merely Fonda introducing clips and providing commentary.

 The 200th episode, which came in early 1979, was an updated "best of" clip show, this time hosted by series creator Norman Lear.
 As was the case with the original, the plot was discarded in favor of a montage of clips and commentary from Lear.

 The Jeffersons' clip show came midway through the fourth season (1977-1978), when George and Louise – after interrupting a burglary at their apartment, are tied to chairs while the robbers get away – reminisce about their first three years in Manhattan.
 As a bonus, the show flashes back to their days on All in the Family and their conflicts with Archie Bunker.